-"Why do I get chronic diarrhea after eating?
+"Why do I get chronic diarrhea after eating?"

 I am 27 year old female with average body weight.
 I have been having excessive gas and bloating followed by chronic diarrhea for years.
 It usually happens after I eat, and sometimes during the meal.
 Its seem to be triggered mostly by oily foods, tomato paste, fruit, milk and cheese.
 But even when cutting out these foods it still occurs.
 I always wondered what could be causing my stomach to react this way to food.
 Or if I'm having some kind of allergic reaction to the food I'm eating.

 If you notice that you fast for a day and your symptoms stop, then it is likely something that you are ingesting.
 Lactose intolerance is a condition in which the gut fails to adequately digest dairy products; any kind of milk or cheese or ice cream could bring about your symptoms if this is the case.
 Another possibility is celiac disease, a condition in which the body cannot digest foods containing gluten.
 If this is a concern, then you can try following a gluten-free diet for a few weeks.
 In any case, you should definitely see your physician.
 He or she can do some blood tests to make sure that you are maintaining adequate nutrition, and can use blood tests to look for iron deficiency, celiac disease and thyroid disease.
 If your symptoms persist, then you can be referred to a gastroenterologist for further work-up.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.